Skip to main content

 Parathyroid cancer is a rare type of cancer that affects the parathyroid glands, which are responsible for regulating calcium levels in the body.
 While parathyroid adenoma is a benign tumor causing overproduction of parathyroid hormone (PTH), parathyroid cancer is associated with the uncontrolled growth and spread of cancerous cells.

-Are there different types of parathyroid cancer?
+What are the types of parathyroid cancer?

 Parathyroid cancer manifests in two types: one characterized by excessive PTH production, elevating blood calcium levels, and the other, non-functioning parathyroid carcinoma, where PTH and calcium levels remain normal.
 The latter is rare, accounting for less than 10% of cases.